amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 5. **race** : dozens of socio-economic studies have proven the influence of race on the economic situation and in particular on its income </p>

 ### Implementation - Extracting Feature Importance
-Choose a `scikit-learn` supervised learning algorithm that has a `feature_importance_` attribute availble for it.
-This attribute is a function that ranks the importance of each feature when making predictions based on the chosen algorithm.

-In the code cell below, you will need to implement the following:
- - Import a supervised learning model from sklearn if it is different from the three used earlier.
- - Train the supervised model on the entire training set.
- - Extract the feature importances using `'.feature_importances_'`.

 ```python
 # TODO: Import a supervised learning model that has 'feature_importances_'